Robert Hobart, 4th Earl of Buckinghamshire

-Robert Hobart, 4th Earl of Buckinghamshire, (6 May 1760 – 4 February 1816), styled Lord Hobart from 1798 to 1804, was a British Tory politician.
+Robert Hobart, 4th Earl of Buckinghamshire, (6 May 1760 – 4 February 1816), styled Lord Hobart from 1798 to 1804, was a British Tory politician who served as Secretary of State for War and the Colonies from 1801 to 1804.

 Life

 Buckinghamshire was born at Hampden House, the son of George Hobart, 3rd Earl of Buckinghamshire and Albinia, daughter of Lord Vere Bertie, younger son of Robert Bertie, 1st Duke of Ancaster and Kesteven.
 He was educated at Westminster School, London and later served in the American Revolutionary War.

 Political career

 Buckinghamshire was a Member of Parliament (MP) in the Irish House of Commons for Portarlington from 1784 to 1790 and thereafter for Armagh Borough from 1790 to 1797.
 He sat also in the British House of Commons for the rotten borough of Bramber in 1788, a seat he held until 1790, and then for Lincoln from 1790 to 1796.
 He acted as aide-de-camp to successive Lord Lieutenants of Ireland from 1784 onwards, and from 1789 to 1793 he was chief secretary to the Lord Lieutenant, exerting his influence in this country to prevent any concessions to Roman Catholics.

 In 1793 he was invested a member of the Privy Council, and appointed Governor of Madras.
 In 1798 he was recalled to England by the President of the Board of Control responsible for Indian affairs, Henry Dundas and summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Hobart.
 In the Lords, he favoured the union between England and Ireland.
 He was the leader of the House of Lords from March to October 1801.
 He later served as Secretary of State for War and the Colonies from 1801 to 1804 when it was said he had "a better grasp of the local or colonial conditions, and a more active spirit than did some of his successors."
 He was Chancellor of the Duchy of Lancaster in 1805 and again in 1812, Postmaster General from 1806 to 1807 and President of the Board of Control, a post for which his time in India suited him, from 1812 to 1816.
 Hobart, the capital of Tasmania, is named after Lord Buckinghamshire.